 • Incredibly comforting and creamy!
 This recipe begins by drawing out the natural juices and flavors from cherry and sun dried tomatoes.
 Then, the pasta and tomatoes are simmered in a parmesan-enriched cream sauce that will knock your socks off!
 The end result is luscious, rich, and comforting.

-• It’s all cooked in one pot: All of the ingredients, from the gnocchi to the cherry tomatoes, are simmered together in the same pot.
+• Quick, one-pot comfort – everything cooks in one pot, All of the ingredients, from the gnocchi to the cherry tomatoes, are simmered together in the same pot.
 Great for saving on cleanup!

 ingredients for sun dried tomato gnocchi in individual white bowls.